Technically Juneteenth is on Sunday, June 19th, 2022, but some are recognizing it all week.

-You may have only first heard of Juneteenth last year (when the majority in the United States was starting to recognize the realities of racism following George Floyd’s murder), or maybe you’re seeing it mentioned this year.
+Depending on your background and the region you live, you may have only first heard of Juneteenth in 2020 (when more residents of the United States began to recognize the realities of racism following George Floyd’s murder), or maybe you remember it being mentioned last year.
 If you’re not Black and/or don’t live in the U.S., you may have never heard of it at all.

 No matter your race or nationality, though, you’ve probably heard of the 4th of July.
-Juneteenth is as significant a day in the history of our country as it is a day of liberation and freedom.
+Juneteenth is as significant a day in the history of our country as that one, as it is a day of liberation and freedom.

 Here’s the basics:

 Here’s a white guy queuing up Amber Ruffin explaining this: